2009-2010 Press Releases

 Hometown: Derby, Kansas

-Sports Experience: went to Cross Country Nationals, varsity letter Fresh, Soph, Jr, Sr in cross country and track
+Sports Experience: went to Cross Country Nationals, varsity letter Fresh, Soph, Jr, Sr in cross country

 Other: I coach Special Olympics track and field